Michael-ibanez/MiMr/client/README.md

 - Clone this repo : `git clone https://github.com/Michael-ibanez/MiMr.git`
 - Install npm and node : `https://nodejs.org/en/`
 - Install all req'd dependencies : `npm install`
-- Start the local server and host frontend/backend : `npm start`
+- Start the frontend : `npm start`
 - Open [localhost:3000](http://localhost:3000)

 You can configure port in scripts section of `package.json`: we use [cross-env](https://github.com/kentcdodds/cross-env) to set environment variable PORT for React scripts, this is Windows-compatible way of setting environment variables.